Hellenism (modern religion): Beliefs

-Hellenism has historically been a pluralistic religion with beliefs ranging between polytheism, animism and monism, although a Hellenist may hold beliefs that fall into all of these categories.
+Hellenism is a pluralistic religion similar to its historical counterpart.
+The religion holds beliefs ranging between polytheism, animism and monism, but they are not mutually exclusive and one may hold beliefs that fall into some or all of these categories.
 Additionally, there are other interpretations of divinity in line with Hellenistic philosophies, like Epicureanism.
-Hellenism is, in practice, primarily centered around polytheistic and animistic worship.

-Devotees worship the Greek gods, which include Twelve Olympians, divinities and spirits of nature (such as nymphs), underworld deities (chthonic gods) and heroes.
+Devotees worship the Greek gods, which includes the Twelve Olympians, divinities and spirits of nature (e.g. nymphs), underworld deities (the chthonic gods) and heroes.
 Both physical and spiritual ancestors are greatly honored.
 The gods exhibit both universal and local qualities.
 For the Greeks, "their gods were at the same time universal, found everywhere and powerful over the whole world, and intensely local, manifesting themselves in particular places."

 Some Hellenists may also enrich their beliefs through metaphysical schools or frameworks of Ancient Greece and the Hellenistic world with developed cosmological systems.
 Amongst the most prominent of these schools are neoplatonism and stoicism.

+Although Hellenism is heavily based on the myths, most practitioners do not believe the myths as being literal (or that they are a watered-down or heavily changed version of true events).
+Instead, they see the myths as sacred stories with meaning and high learning value.